dsarrut/syd-doc/command-line-tools-all.md

 ```

-If several words are given, it behave like an logical 'and' (all words must be in the records to be displayed).
+If several words are given, it behaves like an logical 'and' (all words must be in the records to be displayed).

 If a word is preceded by the flag `-e` (like *exclude*), the records will not be displayed if it contains the word.